 Below are some key characteristics of a narcissistic parent:

 1. Excessive Self-Focus

 A narcissistic parent often places their own needs, emotions, and desires above those of their young children.
-They are an entirely self-absorbed parent, leaving little room for the children’s needs and feelings to be acknowledged or attended to.
+They are entirely self-absorbed parents, leaving little room for the children’s needs and feelings to be acknowledged or attended to.

 2. Lack of Empathy